lin-231/xiaolxl-Gf_style/README.md

 # install

-**Put the XXX.safetensors model and XXX.yaml into the SD directory**
+1.**Put the XXX.safetensors model and XXX.yaml into the SD directory**

-**Remember to select any VAE file, otherwise the drawing will be gray**
+2.**Remember to select any VAE file, otherwise the drawing will be gray**

 # How to use